 Sodium Thiosulfate (STS) is a calcium-chelating agent.
 It is typically used by patients who have excess calcium in their arteries due to kidney disease.
 In recent years, STS has also been used to treat patients with GACI.

-Proposed mechanism of STS action include chelation or increased solubility of over mineralized calcium in arteries to be removed from the body.
+STS increases the solubility of calcium in the arteries to allow it to be removed from the body.
 STS is typically administered intravenously through a central line in the chest.
-The dosage amount and length of time for STS treatment is determined by the patient’s medical team.
+The dosage amount and length of time for STS treatment are determined by the patient’s medical team.

 Little information is available about heart transplants in patients with GACI.
 There is some clinical evidence that heart transplants can be successful, without recurrence of calcifications.